homeall/cloudflared/README.md

 ## About The Project

-:white_check_mark: The primary purpose of creating a custom docker image with only Cloudflare was to use *[DNS over HTTPS](https://www.cloudflare.com/en-gb/learning/dns/dns-over-tls/)* with only security upstreams :arrow_down: including four upstreams DNS, not only like the rest of images on Docker hub.
+:white_check_mark: The primary purpose of creating a custom docker image with only **[cloudflared](https://github.com/cloudflare/cloudflared)** was to use *[DNS over HTTPS](https://www.cloudflare.com/en-gb/learning/dns/dns-over-tls/)* with only security upstreams :arrow_down: including **four** DNSs (very good for [fail over](https://en.wikipedia.org/wiki/Failover)), :warning: not only like the rest of images on Docker hub.

-:heavy_exclamation_mark: I believe it is useful in Docker environment or Kubernetes where High availability is a must.
+:heavy_exclamation_mark: I believe it is useful in Docker environment or Kubernetes where [High Availability](https://en.wikipedia.org/wiki/High-availability_cluster) is a must.

-:eight_pointed_black_star: It is useful for setting up together with :registered: [PiHole](https://github.com/pi-hole/pi-hole).
+:eight_pointed_black_star: It is useful for setting up together with :copyright: [PiHole](https://github.com/pi-hole/pi-hole).

 :arrow_up: [Go on TOP](#about-the-project) :point_up:

 <!-- GETTING STARTED -->
 ## Getting Started

+:beginner: It will work on any Linux box amd64 or Raspberry Pi with arm64 or arm32.

 ### Prerequisites